tektronix/tm_devices/docs/advanced/signal_generators.md

 [^TA]: AFG302xB has its upper bound for frequency halved for these functions.

-[^TB]: Amplitude upper bound is reduced to 16.0V when frequency is greater than 100.0MHz.
+[^TB]: The amplitude upper bound is reduced to 16.0V when the frequency is greater than 100.0MHz.

-[^TC]: Amplitude upper bound is reduced to 8.0V when frequency is greater than 200.0MHz.
+[^TC]: The amplitude upper bound is reduced to 8.0V when the frequency is greater than 200.0MHz.

 [^TOA]: When waveform length is greater than 16Kb, otherwise, the sample rate is 250.0MS/s.

-[^TOB]: Amplitude upper bound is reduced to 16.0V when the frequency is greater than 60.0MHz.
+[^TOB]: The amplitude upper bound is reduced to 16.0V when the frequency is greater than 60.0MHz.
 It is further reduced to 12.0V when the frequency is greater than 80.0MHz

-[^TOC]: Amplitude upper bound is reduced to 8.0V when the frequency is greater than 200.0MHz.
+[^TOC]: The amplitude upper bound is reduced to 8.0V when the frequency is greater than 200.0MHz.

-[^SA]: Samples rates higher than 10GS/S(12GS/s for B/C) can only be done through Interleave.
+[^SA]: Sample rates higher than 10GS/S(12GS/s for B/C) can only be done through Interleave.

-[^SZA]: Although the MDC4500-4B allows for greater than 1.0V amplitude, there is a drop off in accuracy.
+[^SZA]: Although the MDC4500-4B allows for greater than 1.0V amplitude, there is a drop in accuracy.